Online gambling tracking systems

-With almost 90% of households connected to the internet and more than half the population using smartphones, it is now, more than ever, possible for millions of Quebecers to participate in online gambling activities.
-Online gambling involves new public health challenges, since online gamblers are more at risk of developing problematic behaviour than traditional players.
-Classic prevention strategies have become out of date in an online gambling universe.
-There is an urgent need to develop online prevention tools that are able to support gamblers at risk of developing problematic behaviours.
+With almost 90% of households connected to the internet and more than half the population using smartphones, more than ever before, it is now possible for millions of Quebecers to participate in online gambling activities.
+Since online gamblers are more at risk of developing problematic behaviour than traditional players, online gambling involves new public health challenges.
+Classic prevention strategies have become obsolete in an online gambling universe.
+There is an urgent need to develop online prevention tools that can better support gamblers at risk of developing problematic behaviours.

 Information for participants